-An argumentative statement in which the writer or the speaker omits one of the major or minor premises, does not clearly pronounce it, or keeps this premise implied is called enthymeme.
-However, the omitted premise in enthymeme remains understandable even if is not clearly expressed.
-For instance, “Where there is smoke, there is fire.”
-(The hidden premise: The smoke causes fire.)
+An argumentative statement in which the writer or the speaker omits one of the major or minor premises, does not clearly pronounce it, or keeps this premise implied, is called an “enthymeme.”
+However, the omitted premise in an enthymeme remains understandable even if is not clearly expressed.
+For instance, in the sentence, “Where there is smoke, there is fire,” the hidden premise is: fire causes smoke.

 Enthymeme is a rhetorical device like syllogism, and is known as truncated or rhetoric syllogism.
-Its purpose is to influence the audience and allow them to make inferences.
-They can be easily recognized, as these statements comes after “because.”
+Its purpose is to influence the audience, and allow them to make inferences.
+Such inferences can be easily recognized, as these statements comes after “because.”

-Enthymeme is like syllogism, however both are different.
-The difference is that a syllogism is a deductive logic that contains three parts and in which both premises have valid conclusion such as,
+Enthymeme is like syllogism, and yet different.
+The difference is that a syllogism is a deductive logic that contains three parts, and in which both premises have valid conclusion such as:

 - All reptiles are cold-blooded animals.
 (Major premise)

-- Lizard is a cold-blooded animal.
+- A lizard is a cold-blooded animal.
 (Minor premise)

 - He could not have committed this heinous crime.
 (Major premise)